pommes-public/pommesinvest/docs/model/formulation.rst

 Constraints of the core model
 +++++++++++++++++++++++++++++

-The following constraints apply to a model in its basic formulation (i.e. not including demand response and emissions limits):
+The following constraints apply to a model in its very basic formulation (i.e. not including demand response and emissions limits):

 Investment variables interrelation